-You’ve likely heard a thing or two about HRAs, the popular alternative to traditional group health plans.
+You’ve likely heard a thing or two about HRA plans, or health reimbursement arrangements, the popular alternative to traditional group health plans.
 They are increasing in popularity as businesses of all sizes hear about the regulatory rule changes that make them more accessible, flexible and easy to use.
 HRAs give you the freedom to choose a plan that works best for you!
 So, what is an HRA plan?
 Let’s take a look at the main types of HRAs and the plans that work with them.

-HRA stands for health reimbursement arrangement.
-It is a tax-advantaged tool built on a series of regulations that help to ensure they are being offered fairly and are achieving their intended aim, which is to help employees pay for benefits tax-free.
+HRA plans stand for health reimbursement arrangement.
+They are tax-advantaged tools built on a series of regulations that help to ensure they are being offered fairly and are achieving their intended aim, which is to help employees pay for benefits tax-free.

-The two major types of HRAs that you might hear about are the ICHRA (individual coverage HRA), with no company size limitations or reimbursement limits, and the QSEHRA (qualified small employer HRA), which is designed for companies with less than 50 employees.
+The two major types of medical reimbursement plans that you might hear about are the ICHRA (individual coverage HRA), with no company size limitations or reimbursement limits, and the QSEHRA (qualified small employer HRA), which is designed for companies with less than 50 employees.

 These are the only health reimbursement arrangements that allow employers to reimburse employees tax-free for health insurance premiums and qualified medical expenses.
 There are rules and regulations in place to ensure that employees are treated fairly, as well as stipulations for the types of health plans that are covered by an HRA.

 → Wondering if health insurance reimbursement is taxed as income?